 In May 2024, we granted each of Mr. Chamoun, Mr. Zerella, Mr. Mehta, Mr. Waterman, and Mr. Anderson RSUs, representing a contingent right to receive 295,276 shares, 140,608 shares, 140,608 shares, 140,608 shares, and 105,456 shares, respectively, of our Class A common stock under our 2021 Plan as shown in the chart titled "2024 Grants of Plan-Based Awards".
-Additionally, in May, 2024, we granted each of Mr. Chamoun, Mr. Zerella, Mr. Mehta, Mr. Waterman, and Mr. Anderson PSUs, representing a contingent right to receive 91,705 shares, 60,912 shares, 60,912 shares, 40,102 shares, respectively, of our Class A common stock under our 2021 Plan, subject to the achievement of the Stock Price Condition.
+Additionally, in May, 2024, we granted each of Mr. Chamoun, Mr. Zerella, Mr. Waterman, and Mr. Anderson PSUs, representing a contingent right to receive 91,705 shares, 60,912 shares, 60,912 shares, 60,912 shares, 40,102 shares, respectively, of our Class A common stock under our 2021 Plan, subject to the achievement of the Stock Price Condition.
 These RSU and PSU grants were provided to our executives in an effort to use the equity as a long-term incentive and to bring our executives in line with market data related to compensation from comparable companies, and in determining equity amounts we consider the value of unvested RSUs and PSUs against the cost of new hires based on the market data.
 The RSUs awarded in 2024 to the NEOs vest in 16 equal quarterly installments beginning on July 1, 2024, subject to the NEO's continued service with us as of each such date.
 The PSUs awarded in 2024 to the NEOs vest over a three-year performance period during which the Stock Price Condition must be met.
 The vesting schedule is dependent on the year during which the Stock Price Condition is met.
 If the Stock Price Condition was met within the first year from the date of grant (May 29, 2024), one-third of granted shares will vest on July 1, 2025, and thereafter one-third will vest on each of July 1, 2026, and 2027.
-If the Stock Price Condition achievement, and thereafterone-third will vest on July 1, 2026, and the remainder July 1, 2027.
+If the Stock Price Condition is achieved per the award designation in year 2 following the grant, one-third of the granted shares will vest upon Stock Price Condition achievement, and thereafterone-third will vest on July 1, 2026, and the remainder July 1, 2027.
 If the Stock Price Condition is achieved per the award designation in year 3 following the grant, two-thirds of the granted shares will vest upon Stock Price Condition achievement, and the remainder will vest on July 1, 2027.